 The workshop will take place in Dublin Castle, in the centre of Dublin, starting on the morning of Tuesday 4th September and finishing midday on Thursday 6th September 2012.
-The registration fee will be €400 which include refreshments, lunches, welcome reception and the workshop dinner.
+The registration fee will be $\in$ 400 which include refreshments, lunches and the workshop dinner.

-Participants should register as soon as possible via the workshop website www.rpii.ie/ALARA2012.aspx
+Participants should register before 31 March 2012 via the workshop website www.rpii.ie/ALARA2012.aspx